How to solve the matrix equation XA-AX=f(X): Introduction

 where the $(n\times{n})$ complex matrix $A$ is given and the unknown is a $(n\times{n})$ complex matrix $X$ such that $\sigma(X)\subset{\Omega}$.
-We assume that there exists a unique $\alpha\in{\Omega}$ such that $f(\alpha)=0$.\\ When $f'(\alpha)=0$ and $A$ is non derogatory, we solve completely the equation (\ref{equation 1}).
-The solution of this problem follows Burde's method.\\ When $f'(\alpha)\not=0$ and there exist two eigenvalues of $A$ whose the difference is $f'(\alpha)$, then we prove that Equation (\ref{equation 1}) admits non trivial solutions.
-Moreover, we give a method to completely solve Equation (\ref{equation 1}), although the involved computations are complicated in the most general possible setting.
-Thus we study the equation Now it should be noted that the method used to prove these results differs from Burde's one.\\ We have a look at the equation $f(XA-AX)=X$ when $f$ is locally invertible in a neighborhood of $0$.
+We assume that there exists a unique $\alpha\in{\Omega}$ such that $f(\alpha)=0$.\\ When $f'(\alpha)=0$ and $A$ is non-derogatory, we completely solve Equation (\ref{equation 1}).
+The solution of this problem follows Burde's method.\\ When $f'(\alpha)\not=0$ and there exist two eigenvalues of $A$ whose difference is $f'(\alpha)$, we prove that Equation (\ref{equation 1}) admits non trivial solutions.
+Moreover, we give a method to completely solve Equation (\ref{equation 1}).
+Indeed we reduce the problem to solving a sequence of Sylvester equations.
+We apply this to the equation Now it should be noted that the method used to prove these results differs from that of Burde.\\ We have a look at the equation $f(XA-AX)=X$ when $f$ is locally invertible in a neighborhood of $0$.
 In particular we show that the equations $XA-AX=\log(X)$ and $e^{XA-AX}=X$ have same solutions.
 Further results on the equation

 are also given in the case where $f$ is not locally invertible in any neighborhood of $0$.